Sublet (film): Release

-The film had its world premiere at the Philadelphia Jewish Film Festival on November 8, 2020.
-Prior to, Greenwich Entertainment acquired U.S. distribution rights to the film.
+Sublet was slated to have its world premiere at the Tribeca Film Festival in April 2020, but the festival was delayed due to the COVID-19 pandemic.
+Instead the film premiered at the Philadelphia Jewish Film Festival on November 8, 2020.
+Prior to this premiere, Greenwich Entertainment acquired U.S. distribution rights to the film.
 It also screened at the BFI Flare: London LGBT Film Festival on March 17, 2021.
-It was previously set to have its world premiere at the Tribeca Film Festival, but the festival was delayed due to the COVID-19 pandemic.
 It was released in the United States in a limited release on June 11, 2021, prior to video on demand on July 9, 2021.